nederhof/imagealign/README.md

 ### Finding points automatically

-By pressing **a**, the existing point pairs are deleted, and four new point pairs are introduced automatically, using SIFT, under the assumption that one image resulted from another by a perspective transform.
-The results are therefore best viewed in the Quadrilaterals mode.
+By pressing **a**, the existing point pairs are deleted, and corresponding point pairs are automatically found, using SIFT.
+In the Quadrilaterals mode, only four new points are introduced, at the corners of the images, under the assumption that one image resulted from another by a perspective transform.

+In the Triangles and Warp modes, the corresponding points are spread out over the images.

 ## Acknowledgements